 All new Trustees undertake a thorough induction review.
 Trustees are directed to policies, procedures, minutes, accounts, budgets, plans, constitutional and departmental guidance and other documents that they will need to undertake their role as trustee.
 Induction also includes an introduction to the policies and procedures relating to safeguarding and financial monitoring.
-Induction is tailored specifically to the individual based on their needs and the roles and responsibilities of their post.
+Induction is tailored specifically to the individual based on their needs and the roles and responsibilities of the post.
 Where necessary induction provides training on charity and educational legal and financial matters.
 Formal induction ensures that all legal and strategic requirements are brought to the attention of the new trustee along with essential safeguarding roles and responsibilities.
+This year a new e-process has been introduced to collect all the necessary information needed to enter on Companies House and GIAS to ensure accuracy and evidence base.